jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/5-4 SDG process.md

 1. InstructLab leverages a Teacher Model to generate new Question and Answer pairs (based on the seed examples in the qna.yaml file supported by any documents *.md, and *.pdf)
     - The training does not use knowledge stored by the Teacher Model
     - The method utilizes particular prompt templates that dramatically expand the dataset
-    - InstructLab makes sure that the new examples maintain the structure and intent of the origninal human-curated data
+    - InstructLab makes sure that the new examples maintain the structure and intent of the original human-curated data

 !:bulb:[SDG Taxonomy driven SDG](graphics/Taxonomy%20driven%20sdg.png)

-- with a Taxonomy model it is feasible to ensure that you flatten out the SDG accross all topics so your data is not skewed, you want to avoid having a peak of data in an aread where the Teacher model has excellent knowledge.
-This process normalizes the synthetic data across different taxonomy nodes.
+- with a Taxonomy model it is feasible to ensure that the q&a examples are flattened out during the SDG process across all topics, so your data is not skewed.
+Additionally, you want to avoid having a peak of data in an area where the Teacher model has excellent knowledge, so always consider your seed questions carefully.
+The SDG process will work to normalizes the synthetic data across different taxonomy nodes.
 - providing a good distributed set of data in the input will promote this.